ltw-webdev-5/curriculum/buying-domain-hosting-setup.md

       Ideally you want to choose `.ca` because it will give you better search results juice for Canadian searchers.

       If you want, you could also get the `.com` and forward it to the `.ca` so they act as the same website.

+      _† The Hover links are referral links, from me, that will get you $2 off your first domain._

   - title: "Add to cart & start checkout"
     before: |